-I spent some formative years in Arizona going to college at NAU and became quite attached to the desert and the canyons.
+I spent some formative years in Arizona as a student at NAU (Northern Arizona University) and became quite attached to the desert and the canyons.
+While there I was introduced to hiking in the Superstition Mountains.
 I don’t get back there often so when I heard the 2017 United States Lavender Conference would be held in Phoenix I was elated!
 The conference was a great time to reconnect with lavender friends I’ve made over the years, gain some knowledge and share some knowledge.
 But hiking was another highlight of the trip.

 After two days sitting at the Conference I was ready to get out and explore some more.
 This time we went to Peralta Trail which is out highway 60 just past the little town of Gold Canyon.
 Peralta Road is a dirt road that heads into the Superstition mountains.
 There were places along that road with many cars so there must be other attractions there including people camping off the road.
 When we got there the parking lot was full and we had to park further away in the overflow parking.

 But the trail, oh the trail, what views there were.
 So many different types of cacti, and such dense growth.
 Saguaros so incredibly tall.
 The trail was quite steep and we were climbing almost all the time

 I learned that the tall pillar rocks that surrounded the canyon are called hoodoos.
 The trail goes 2.5 miles to Freemont saddle where there is an overview of Weaver’s Needle.
 We hiked a little around the saddle on Cave Trail before going back down.
 Enjoy the pictures here.